 Pancake Day is coming, and it’s time to get flipping!
-It’s a great way to get the kids involved in the kitchen, as pancakes are fairly quick and easy to make (even if it does get a bit messy!), and once they’re done, the kids can add whatever toppings they want, or decorate them however they wish.
+It’s a great time of year to get the kids involved in the kitchen as pancakes are fairly quick and easy to make (even if it does get a bit messy!).
+And once the pancakes are done, the kids can add whatever toppings they want – guaranteeing to keep everyone happy.

 1. Sift the flour into your mixing bowl, making sure to keep the sieve quite high above the bowl so the flour gets a good airing (although not so high it goes all over the kitchen, especially if little ones are involved!).
 Add the salt.

 2. Break your eggs into a cup or bowl.
 Make a ‘well’ in the centre of the flour and pour the eggs into it.

 3. Give the mixture a good whisk, using a spatula to make sure you get all the flour from the edges of the bowl.

 4. Slowly start to add the milk, a bit at a time, whisking all the while.
 Keep adding the milk and whisking until the mixture is smooth and has reached the consistency of single cream.